DrosophilaGenomeEvolution/TrEMOLO/modules/1-FREQUENCY-MULTI-GENERATIONS/README.md

 If you wish to select specific TEs, create a file `work_directory/TE_FREQUENCY_TrEMOLO.bed` in the same format as `TE_INFOS.bed`, including only the `OUTSIDER`.

+The [-c REGEX-CHROM] option is useless if you have put `work_directory/TE_FREQUENCY_TrEMOLO.bed` files in your work directories.

 ## Graph